Skip to main content

 Where Matches Appear

-When BeatPass finds a match, the current product can show it inside the Audio Recon section on the track page.
-That section is intended for producers credited on the beat, not for listeners.
+When BeatPass finds a match, it appears in the Audio Recon section on the track page.
+This section is intended for producers credited on the beat, not for listeners.

 Similarity Scores